ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The Argument — the root JSON value — is anonymous by nature.
+The Argument — the root JSON value — becomes the root node, which is addressed by the root selector `$`.
-By getting assigned the universal name `$` it becomes the root node.

 ### Dot Selector